mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. index:: PolynomialRing

-Constructing polynomial rings in SageMath is fairly straightforward.
+Constructing polynomial rings in Sage is fairly straightforward.
 We just specify the name of the "indeterminate" variable as well as the coefficient ring. ::